Mobile Menu Toggle

 There is another piece to this award-winning story, though.
 It turns out that O' Neil himself was struggling with his own addictions during the time.
 Namely alcoholism.
 To be fair, O' Neil has admitted that he's not sure if "Snowbirds Don't Fly" came about because his subconscious demanded it.
 Regardless, Denny beat his problem and comic book readers everywhere benefitted from O' Neil's sobriety.
 He would continue on at DC and Marvel after beating his addiction.
 Giving fans great creations such as Batman's Ra's al Ghul and Talia al Ghul, Spider-Man's Madame Web, Iron Man villain Obidiah Stane, X-Men's Lady Deathstrike, Batman's Azrael, and more!

-Article Image bdde
+Article Image 7aa6

 1. He considered himself a guardian of American folklore.